kappelmann/engaging-large-scale-functional-programming/README.md

 ## Abstract

-World-wide, computer science departments have experienced a dramatic increase in the number of student enrollments.
+Worldwide, computer science departments have experienced a dramatic increase in the number of student enrolments.
 Moreover, the ongoing COVID-19 pandemic requires institutions to radically replace the traditional way of on-site teaching, moving interaction from physical to virtual space.
 We report on our strategies and experience tackling these issues